New Certification

 Fees

-There are fees for both BPI Certification and BPI Membership.
+The fees for BPI Certification include:

 Certification